mozilla/cargo-vet/book/src/recording-audits.md

 For each crate in the audit list, the owner supplies a list of one or more absolute or relative versions.
 Specifying a `version` means that the owner has audited that version in its entirety.
-Specifying a `delta` means that the owner has audited the diff between the two versions, and determined the right-hand-side version to be suitable if the left-hand-side is assumed to be suitable.
-Relative to the left-hand-side, the right-hand-side can be either a subsequent or previous version.
-Lexographic ordering of crates is enforced.
+Specifying a `delta` means that the owner has audited the diff between the two versions, and determined that the changes preserve the relevant properties.
+Deltas can go both forward and backward in the version sequence.

 If, in the course of your auditing, you find a crate that is _not_ safe, you can note this as well with `forbidden`, generally along with either a